effektif/user-docs/docs/integration/connectors.rst

 To prevent unauthorized access, the connector can implement authentication, so that only Signavio Workflow can access the data.
 Connectors may use one of two authentication mechanisms.

+.. warning:: Both HTTP Basic and token authentication send an unencrypted password over the network, so you should only allow access to private connectors via HTTPS.

 HTTP Basic authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^